About

 Josh Westheimer, PhD

-Dr. Westheimer grew up in Houston, Texas, where he resided through high school.
-He attended The Colorado College for his undergraduate studies where he majored in Spanish.
-After college, Dr. Westheimer went to spend several years in the San Francisco Bay Area where he worked in digital advertising around the time of the first dot com boom.
-He became interested in psychology and mental health while conducting research on refugee mental health with a professor of psychology in San Francisco.
+I grew up in Houston, Texas and attended The Colorado College for my undergraduate studies, where I majored in Spanish.
+After college, I spent several years in the San Francisco Bay Area working in digital advertising around the time of the first dot-com boom.
+My interest in psychology began there, while conducting research on refugee mental health with a professor of psychology in San Francisco.

-Dr. Westheimer earned his Masters’ and Doctoral degrees in Counseling Psychology at the University of Texas at Austin.
-His concentration was in health psychology and his dissertation focused on utilizing the group therapy format to conduct medical interventions targeting chronic disease.
-He completed his residency at Denver Health Medical Center in Colorado.
-He has enjoyed working in multidisciplinary healthcare settings and spent his first several years in practice at the VA.
-He held various roles in his time there, including working with home-bound veterans, completing consults in a mental health clinic and acting as behavioral health specialist embedded in a primary medical care team.
+I earned my Master’s and Doctoral degrees in Counseling Psychology at the University of Texas at Austin.
+My concentration was in health psychology, and my dissertation focused on using group therapy to conduct medical interventions targeting chronic disease.
+I completed my residency at Denver Health Medical Center in Colorado.
+I’ve always enjoyed working in multidisciplinary healthcare settings, and spent my first several years in practice at the VA, where I held various roles — working with home-bound veterans, completing consults in a mental health clinic, and serving as a behavioral health specialist embedded in a primary care team.

-Josh started a private practice in 2013 and has transitioned to full-time.
-He works with individual adults and couples and enjoys assisting people as they navigate career and relationship challenges.
-He treats people with depression, anxiety, trauma, mood disorders and substance issues.
-He also has extensive experience with people with chronic medical illnesses.
-Josh is dedicated to making mental health services accessible and reducing stigma.
+I started my private practice in 2013 and have been full-time ever since.
+I work with individual adults and enjoy helping people navigate career and relationship challenges.
+I have experience treating depression, anxiety, trauma, mood disorders, and substance issues, as well as extensive experience working with people managing chronic medical illness.
+I’m committed to making mental health services accessible and reducing the stigma around seeking help.

-In his spare time, Josh enjoys spending time outdoors with his wife and two young kids.
+Outside of work, I enjoy spending time outdoors with my wife and two kids.

 Degrees